avik-samanta99/Systems-Lab/Multistage DNS Resolver/Readme.md

-﻿

-**CS558: Computer Systems Lab**

-**Assignment-3 - Socket Programming**

-**Group Number – 4**

-**Group members:**

-\1.
-Bhaskar Sharma : 204101018

-\2.
-Avik Samanta

-\3.
-Ashish kumar

-\4.
-Rahul Ballani

-: 204101016

-: 204101015

-: 204101017

-**We have done following steps to implement Multi-stage DNS Resolving System using**
+**Steps followed to implement Multi-stage DNS Resolving System using**

 **Client-Server socket programming-**

-\1.
-We have implemented 3 programs, namely, client.c, ProxyServer.c and DNSServer.c
+1. We have implemented 3 programs, namely, client.c, ProxyServer.c and DNSServer.c

-\2.
-Open 3 terminals (where one terminal will behave like a client, second one will behave like
+2. Open 3 terminals (where one terminal will behave like a client, second one will behave like

 proxy server and third terminal will behave like a DNS server).

-\3.
-Compile 3 programs as follows.
+3. Compile 3 programs as follows.

 ➢ **g++ -o dns\_server DNSServer.cpp**